DoWellLabs/Opensource-License-Compatibility/README.md

 ## Limitations

 This application only checks for incompatible licenses in the repository's direct dependencies and does not check for transitive dependencies.
-It also requires a valid doWell API key to function properly.
+It also requires a valid Dowell API key to function properly.